marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 # 2- Import the CSV file
    - Create a new folder in Unreal to store the file
    - Right click import and select the file
-   - Select import as datatable and select ConfigurationDataStruct as the row type
+   - Select import as datatable and select MyDataStructas the row type

 # 3- Create a data actor
   - Add a new cpp class type actor to be our data actor so that the other actors can consume data directly from this data actor.
   - Header file:
-    - Declare a FConfigurationDataStruct pointer to store each row of the file
+    - Declare a FMyDataStructpointer to store each row of the file
     - Declare a UDataTable pointer to store the entire data table file we imported and expose it to the blueprint with UPROPERTY
     - Add a Getter to get the metrics in the table
 ```cpp